 First Time User?
 Enroll now.

 A hyperosmolar state develops when a person with type 2 diabetes has very high blood sugar—usually 600 milligrams per deciliter (mg/dL) or more.
-Sometimes this condition is the first time a person learns that he or she has type 2 diabetes.
+Sometimes this condition is the first time a person learns that they have type 2 diabetes.

 A hyperosmolar state can develop when a person is very sick and/or dehydrated, such as from the flu, a severe infection, a heart attack, or water pills (diuretics).
-If the person does not drink enough liquids, he or she may become confused.
+If the person does not drink enough liquids, they may become confused.
 Older people are at increased risk for developing a hyperosmolar state.

 Symptoms of a hyperosmolar state include: